-Today, CVP and SWP are operated to comply with permits under the federal and State Endangered Species Acts and Clean Water Acts.
+Today, the California State Water Project (CVP) and the Central Valley Project (SWP) are operated to comply with permits under the federal and state Endangered Species Acts and Clean Water Acts.
 The list below contains links to information about these regulatory instruments.
 These permits would be adjusted or replaced if BDCP is approved and implemented.

-- National Research Council -- Scientific Assessment of Alternatives for Reducing Water Management Effects of Threatened and Endangered Fishes in California's Bay-Delta Exit
+- National Research Council: Scientific Assessment of Alternatives for Reducing Water Management Effects of Threatened and Endangered Fishes in California's Bay-Delta

-- Independent Review of US FWS Biological Opinion effects analysis for the State Water Project and Central Valley Project Operations Criteria and Plan impact on federally threatened species delta smelt (Hypomesus transpacificus), October 21, 2009 (PDF) (149 pp, 2 MB)
+- Independent Review of US FWS Biological Opinion effects analysis for the State Water Project and Central Valley Project Operations Criteria and Plan impact on federally threatened species delta smelt (Hypomesus transpacificus) (pdf)

 - State Water Resources Control Board Water Rights Decision 1641 (D-1641) Implementation of Water Quality Objectives for the San Francisco Bay/Sacramento-San Joaquin Delta Estuary

 - California Department of Fish and Wildlife Water Project Operations